Random subcomplexes and Betti numbers of random edge ideals: Regularity

 To prove that $R/I_G$ satisfies $\reg(R/I_G) \leq d + 1$, by Hochster's formula it suffices to prove that with high probability $\Delta \sim \Delta(n, n^{-\alpha})$ has no induced subcomplex with homology in degree larger than $d$.
 A natural way to prove this would be to bound the probability that a fixed set of vertices induces a subcomplex of $\Delta \sim \Delta(n, n^{-\alpha})$ with homology in degree larger than $d$, and then to sum over all subsets of $[n]$.
-This is not the approach we take, and in fact there is some evidence to suggest that this would not yield the desired bound.
-Instead we consider partial collapsiblity of random clique complexes.
+This is not the approach we take, and instead we consider partial collapsiblity of random clique complexes.

 As mentioned above Malen has studied collapsibility properties of the random clique complex $\Delta \sim \Delta(n,n^{-\alpha})$ (see Theorem \ref{thm:collapsible} from Section \ref{sec:background}).
 In order to prove his main result he establishes the following \emph{global} condition on a clique complex $\Delta$ which implies $(d + 1)$-collapbsiblity, and which also rules out the possibility of induced subcomplexes having homology in degree larger than $d$.
 In what follows, a pure $(d+1)$-dimensional simplicial complex is said to be \defi{strongly connected} if the ridge-facet graph is connected.